INFRASTRUCTURE AND ENVIRONMENT

 LOLT is a complex issue, requiring professional advice and expertise.
 Since 2015, various sessions have been held, organised and/or attended by our team to understand the LOLT debate and all the associated pros and cons.
 To this end, we attended a presentation by Margie Owen-Smith of the Home Language Project in October 2016.
 She is an experienced voice in the LOLT debate and offered some useful information and ideas on addressing how different languages (multi-lingualism) can be used in the classroom.

 The school has introduced one Grade 1 class as a pilot, where English is being used as the language of learning and teaching.
 The principal, Sabelo Makubalo, and his team will be evaluating the progress of this class.
 In the meantime, we will continue to keep ourselves informed as much as possible and to stay abreast of how we can use current thinking to tackle the difficulties that arise from this issue at Sophakama.

 Simbulele Mgengo was born in 2002 in the Eastern Cape in the village of Mhlopekazi.
 True to Simbulele’s character, she embraced what life brought her way and made the most of every opportunity.

 Unfortunately, the prospects for 2015 looked grim.
 Sadly, due to extreme financial challenges at home, it seemed impossible for Simbulele to go to High School.
 Fortunately, her English teacher, Mr Jacob Funyura, took Simbulele under his wing and made it his mission to find a solution.

 He approached the ROGZ Academy who, in turn, managed to secure financial support from the ROGZ distributor in Belgium, Benelux NV, which ultimately lead to the first scholarship offered by the ROGZ Academy.
 The scholarship enabled Simbulele to apply for entrance at a school outside Dunoon Township, which is providing her with an opportunity to expand her horisons.
-This gives her the opportunity to finish her Grade 8 year.
+This gave her the opportunity to finish her Grade 8 year.